-For the period from April 20, 2016 (inception) to June 30, 2016, we had a net loss of \$2,000.
-Our entire activity from April 20, 2016 through June 30, 2016, consisted of formation and preparation for the Public Offering, and as such, we had no operations and no significant operating expenses.
-Subsequent to the closing of the Public Offering on July 20, 2016, our normal operating costs will include costs associated with our search for the business combination, costs associated with our governance and public reporting, state franchise taxes and charges of \$10,000 per month from our Sponsor for administrative services.
+For the period from April 20, 2016 (inception) to September 30, 2016, we had a net loss of \$65,190.
+Our entire activity from April 20, 2016 through September 30, 2016, consisted of formation and preparation for the Public Offering and since the Public Offering, the search for a target business with which to consummate an Initial Business Combination, and as such, we had no operations and no significant operating expenses.
+Subsequent to the closing of the Public Offering on July 20, 2016, our normal operating costs included costs associated with our search for the business combination, costs associated with our governance and public reporting, state franchise taxes and charges of \$10,000 per month from our Sponsor for administrative services.